Jhadevloper4035/Jhadevloper4035/README.md

 ## I'm Navroj Kumar Jha

-I'm a software engineer and have an undergraduate degree in Information Technology.
+I have an undergraduate degree in Information Technology.
 I'm a tech enthusiast and actively remain on the watch for new tech products.
 I like _learning about how things work_ and am _fascinated about how computers work_.

 ### ⚡ Fun facts